top of page

 Where is Lugano?

-Lugano is situated in southern Switzerland, in the Italian-speaking canton of Ticino.
+Lugano is located in southern Switzerland, in the Italian-speaking canton of Ticino.
 It lies on the shores of Lake Lugano, nestled between two picturesque peaks: Monte Brè and Monte San Salvatore.
-Thanks to its location south of the Alps, Lugano enjoys a milder climate than cities in the north and is often sunny even when the rest of Switzerland is covered in fog.
+Due to its location south of the Alps, Lugano enjoys a milder climate than cities in the north, often basking in sunlight even when the rest of Switzerland is shrouded in fog.
+The town isn’t big, which makes it perfect for a weekend stay.
+You can walk almost everywhere, from the old town to the lake and from one mountain view to the next.

-What makes Lugano special for me is its weather, its food, and its character.
+What makes Lugano special for me is its weather, food, and character.
 Even in late autumn, it often feels like spring down here.
-The mix of Swiss efficiency with Italian energy gives the city a unique charm—it’s a bit more lively and spontaneous than the German-speaking parts of the country, yet still clean, safe, and well-organized.
+The city's charm lies in the mix of Swiss efficiency and Italian energy.
+It’s a bit more lively and spontaneous than the German-speaking parts of the country, yet it remains clean, safe, and well-organized.

-The food is another reason to come.
+The food is another tempting reason to visit.
 From polenta and local sausages to slow-cooked game dishes and roasted chestnuts, Ticino cuisine is hearty and delicious.
-There’s also a lot to do in and around Lugano, which makes it ideal for a weekend trip.
+There’s so much to do in and around Lugano that it’s ideal for a weekend trip.

 The train is the best way to reach Lugano.
-There are direct connections from Zurich, Lucerne, and Basel, and thanks to the Gotthard Base Tunnel, the journey is fast and scenic.
-Especially during summer or holiday weekends, taking the train helps you avoid traffic jams at the Gotthard tunnel.
+There are direct connections from Zurich, Lucerne, and Basel.
+Thanks to the Gotthard Base Tunnel, the journey is both fast and scenic.
+Especially during summer or holiday weekends, taking the train helps avoid the notorious traffic jams in the Gotthard tunnel.

-Driving is also an option, but it’s good to check traffic conditions at the Gotthard beforehand.
-An alternative route from Zurich is the San Bernardino Pass, which is less busy and just as scenic.
-If you do hit traffic, you can cross into Italy for some Sunday shopping—supermarkets there stay open while Swiss ones are closed.
+Driving is another option, but be sure to check traffic conditions at the Gotthard beforehand.
+An alternative route from Zurich is the scenic San Bernardino Pass, which is less busy.
+If traffic is heavy, you can cross into Italy for some Sunday shopping, as supermarkets there remain open while Swiss ones are closed.

 Ticino Ticket

-If you stay at one of Ticino’s 500+ partner accommodations for at least one night, you’ll receive the Ticino Ticket.
-This pass gives you free public transport throughout the canton and discounts on many funiculars, boats, and attractions.
-It’s a great value and makes getting around very easy.More info: ticino.ch/en/ticket
+When you stay at one of Ticino’s 500+ partner accommodations for at least one night, you’ll receive the Ticino Ticket.
+This pass grants you free public transport throughout the canton and discounts on many funiculars, boats, and attractions.
+It’s a fantastic value and simplifies getting around.

-We love staying at Hotel Colibrì, which sits high up on Monte Brè and offers panoramic views over the lake and city.
-It’s peaceful and full of charm.
-For something more local, we’ve also stayed in Airbnbs near Morcote, a quiet lakeside village not far from Lugano.
-Vernate, on the other hand, felt a bit too remote for a short weekend.
+We love staying at Hotel Colibrì, which is perched high on Monte Brè and offers stunning panoramic views over the lake and city.
+It's a peaceful spot full of charm.
+For something more local, we've also booked Airbnbs near Morcote, a quiet lakeside village not far from Lugano.
+However, Vernate felt a bit remote for a short weekend trip.

 Sunset view of a serene lake surrounded by mountains.
 Palm trees and a "Hotel" sign in the foreground create a peaceful atmosphere.